minchal/vero/README.md

 License
 -------

-Currently unknown - see the LICENSE file for details
+The MIT License (MIT) - see the LICENSE file for details